-Investment nriority

-8i - Access to employment for job seekers and inactive people, including the long term unemployed and people far from the labour market, also through local employment initiatives and support for labour mobility

-Provision of training and employment subsidies also directly targets an increase in employment of specific marginalised groups like CHWV, especially those that were members of the active military and which are in disability pension due to occupational inability for work or unemployed with reduced working ability that need tailored employment measures to re-enter the labour market.
-Measures include the entire process related to their involvement in the labour market from the additional expert evaluation of their working ability through education and training to employment.
-Since 2004 and due to the specificities of the population, Ministry responsible for Croatian Veterans implements active employment policy measures tailored for the population through the Programme of professional training and employment of CHWV and member of their family and therefore has a wide institutional experience and administrative capacity for the development and implementation of these measures.

-Target groups: unemployed with special focus on persons in long-term unemployment, unemployed with low level of education, women, CHWV and victims of Homeland War and their family members, older unemployed persons, employers.

-Beneficiaries: institutions responsible for ALMP measures in Croatia (such as CES, Ministry responsible for Croatian Veterans).

-Specific objective 8.i.2 focuses on increase of employment through facilitating access to and providing support for self-employment and entrepreneurship, to the disadvantaged groups of unemployed.
-Self-employment support, including direct self-employment subsidies and support activities such as specific forms of training and guidance will be provided, as another viable pathway to employment for persons with interest in self-employment and a business idea.
-CES self-employment activities, as a part of their ALMP measures, are available to all unemployed, with no requirements or restrictions in terms of years of service, work experience, occupation or qualification.

-As the action focuses on groups at a disadvantage on the labour market, the measure of self-employment needs to include comprehensive support prior to, during and after start-up.
-Complementary support in this regard will be provided by specialised CES self-employment advisers additionally educated for provision of specialised services for self-employment (strengthened within SO 8.vii.2), in terms of translating the idea into a business plan, information dissemination, motivation, guidance, preparatory activities for start-up of business, relevant training, mentoring and follow-up activities.
-Such a comprehensive support system is not only to ensure greater access to self-employment for the disadvantaged groups of unemployed, but also support the sustainability of the self-employment ventures beyond the receipt of the financial subsidy.
-Activities aimed at promotion of woman entrepreneurship (promotion activities to encourage and stimulate women to engage in self-employment, promotion of entrepreneurial learning, organize meetings, conference, gathering to promote good examples of women entrepreneurship) are envisaged.
-Further specific sub-group to be targeted by the action includes CHWV and victims of Homeland War and their family members.
+Investment priority 8i - Access to employment for job seekers and inactive people, including the long term unemployed and people far from the labour market, also through local employment initiatives and support for labour mobility those that we working abil in the labour to the specif population the Training and employment subsidies also directly targets an increase in employment of specific marginalised groups like CHWV, especially ere members of the active military and which are in disability pension due to occupational inability for work or unemployed with reduced lity that need tailored employment measures to re-enter the labour market.
+Measures include the entire process related to their involvement r market from the additional expert evaluation of their working ability through education and training to employment.
+Since 2004 and due ficities of the population, Ministry responsible for Croatian Veterans implements active employment policy measures tailored for the hrough the Programme of professional training and employment of CHWV and member of their family and therefore has a wide experience and administrative capacity for the development and implementation of these measures. os: unemployed with special focus on persons in long-term unemployment, unemployed with low level of education, women, CHWV and fomeland War and their family members, older unemployed persons, employers.
+Beneficiarie s: institutions responsible for ALMP measures in Croatia (such as CES, Ministry responsible for Croatian Veterans). entrepreneur activities suc employment ective 8.i.2 focuses on increase of employment through facilitating access to and providing support for self-employment and rship, to the disadvantaged groups of unemployed.
+Self-employment support, including direct self-employment subsidies and support ch as specific forms of training and guidance will be provided, as another viable pathway to employment for persons with interest in self-t and a business idea.
+CES self-employment activities, as a part of their ALMP measures, are available to all unemployed, with no s or restrictions in terms of years of service, work experience, occupation or qualification. to, during an educated for plan, inform activities.
+Su n focuses on groups at a disadvantage on the labour market, the measure of self-employment needs to include comprehensive support prior nd after start-up.
+Complementary support in this regard will be provided by specialised CES self-employment advisers additionally provision of specialised services for self-employment (strengthened within SO 8.vii.2), in terms of translating the idea into a business ation dissemination, motivation, guidance, preparatory activities for start-up of business, relevant training, mentoring and follow-up uch a comprehensive support system is not only to ensure greater access to self-employment for the disadvantaged groups of unemployed, port the sustainability of the self-employment ventures beyond the receipt of the financial subsidy.
+Activities aimed at promotion of woman